6 Ways To Increase Hemoglobin Levels During Pregnancy

 Hemoglobin level below 5.0 g/dL (50 g/L) is considered dangerously low.
 This may lead to heart failure and life-threatening conditions if not corrected promptly.
 Usually, it may take six to twelve weeks with adequate prenatal care to return to normal hemoglobin levels if it reduces to dangerously low levels (15).

 It is essential to maintain optimal hemoglobin levels during pregnancy since low levels can increase the risk of low birth weight and preterm delivery.
 Taking iron supplements and iron-rich foods can help maintain the required hemoglobin levels in pregnancy.
 You could also consume vitamin C since it increases the absorption of iron.
 Also, avoid foods that interfere with iron absorption.
 Symptoms such as frequent headaches, pale skin, tiredness, labored breathing, or irregular heartbeat may indicate low hemoglobin levels.
-In such cases, you should seek medical care to manage it.
+Stay attentive to these signs and seek prompt medical attention to manage the condition and prevent adverse outcomes.

 Infographic: Effects Of High Hemoglobin Levels In Pregnancy